🎵Ron Wilson -- is 92 in the year 2025 and 93 in the year 2026; b.2/5/1933

 In 2000, “Won't Let This Feeling Go” by Sundance peaked at number 40 on the U.K. pop singles chart.

-In 1983, “You And I” by Eddie Rabbitt And Crystal Gayle peaked at number 81 on the U.K. pop singles chart.
+In 1983, “You and I” by Eddie Rabbitt and Crystal Gayle peaked at number 81 on the U.K. pop singles chart.

-In 1977, ✪ “This Song / Learning How To Love You” by George Harrison peaked at number 50 on the Australian pop singles chart.
+In 1983, ✪✪ “Atomic Dog” by George Clinton peaked at number 94 on the U.K. pop singles chart.

 In 1977, “A V.I.P. / How Can I Go Now” by Marianne Rosenberg peaked at number 69 on the Australian pop singles chart.